 Victory or chilling concerns for civil liberty?
 Judges divided over return of USB materials

-It was then ordered that the warrant be quashed on the basis of such lack of ‘precision’, however, most notably was that only a minority of judges argued the AFP should hand over a USB stick of files which were copied from Smethurst’s phone, and subsequently be ordered to delete the copies seized by the officers.
+The court then ordered that the warrant be quashed on the basis of such lack of ‘precision’.
+However, most notably was that only a minority of judges argued the AFP should hand over a USB stick of files which police copied from Smethurst’s phone, and subsequently deleted.

 As a result, Justice Nettle joined the lead majority (Chief Justice Kiefel, Justice Bell and Keane) in declining to grant the injunctive relief sought by Smethurst’s lawyers, seeking the deletion of the materials obtained.
 This raises a distinct concern about recourse available to members of the public who, like Smethurst, can be embroiled in a legal tug of war against the monolith of police powers and the infringement upon their freedom of political expression.
 In defence of declining to grant injunctive relief, Justice Edelman said :